Echocolat/totk-practice-mod-any-100/README.md

-A practice mod targeting 1.0.0 any% of *The Legend of Zelda: Tears of the Kingdom*.
+A practice mod targeting 1.0.0 (it will ONLY work on this version) any% of *The Legend of Zelda: Tears of the Kingdom*.

 Current version is 2.2.